goodgrid/okta-config-manager/README.md

 ## Required manual tasks before syncing

 - Emppty network zones are not supported by Okta, while the 'LegacyIPZone' is empty be default.
-This zone needs to be configured with 0.0.0.0 before starting.
+This zone needs to be configured with 0.0.0.0 in the source instance before starting.
 - Add user properties in the user schema.
 The user schema is not synched
 - Enable and configure authenticators/factors.
 These are not synced.

 ## Optional manual tasks after syncing